hazebam/cv/index.md

 ## Summary

 Strong foundation in numerical modelling, programming using Python and R and using high performance computing.
 Highly motivated to pursue a career in climate science.
 Aspirations to gain further research experience to progress onto a PhD.
-Interested in climate modelling, climbing and hiking in mountainous areas.
+Interested in climate modelling, Passionate about climbing and hiking in mountainous areas.
 ## Education

-`2024-2025`
-__Master of Science by research: _Polar and Alpine Change___
+__Master of Science by research:__ _Polar and Alpine Change,_ _University of Sheffield_
-- _University of Sheffield:_
 - __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health
-  - Using glacier models in python using linux computers,
+  - Using glacier models in python using linux computers
   - Teaching in research techniques and scientific writing

-`2022-2024`
-__Bachelor of science: _Environmental science___ __2:1__
+__Bachelor of science:__ _Environmental science__ __2:1__
-- _University of York:_
 - __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet
+  - Teaching in paleoglaciology
-  - Teaching in paleoglaciology, using R to analyse large remote sensing datasets
+  - Use of R to analyse large remote sensing datasets

-`2018 - 2020`
-__A Levels:__
-- _Sir Henry Floyd Grammar School:_
+__A Levels:__ _Sir Henry Floyd Grammar School_
-- Psychology,Biology,Chemistry:  __ABB__
+- Psychology,Biology,Chemistry,  __ABB__

 ## Skills

-### __Computing__
 <br>
  - __Python:__ Iris, Dask, Numpy, Xarray, Pandas, CuPy, Matplotlib, Seaborn
  - __R:__ Knittr, Tidyverse, GGplot